Key Takeaways

 What landscaping insurance costs — and why your quote will differ

 Published starting prices reflect the simplest landscaping operations.
-Thimble's lawn-care insurance page advertises general liability starting at $17/month for lawn-care businesses.
+Thimble lists lawn-care general liability starting at $17/month.

 That $17/month figure assumes a basic lawn-care operation with no tree work, no chemicals, no snow, and limited equipment.
 It covers GL only — not workers comp, commercial auto, or equipment.